levkk/rwf/docs/docs/controllers/cookies.md

 let session_id = cookies.get_private("session_id")?;
 ```

-Decryption will be done automatically, and the controller will be able to accees the plain text value of the cookie.
+Decryption will be done automatically, and the controller will be able to access the plain text value of the cookie.